TorchMeter/torchmeter/CONTRIBUTING.md

         ```

 2. Linting and Formatting
-    - `torchmeter` uses `ruff` for linting/formatting (already installed in step [B.e.3](#be-configure-python-environment)).
+    - `torchmeter` uses [`ruff`](https://docs.astral.sh/ruff) for linting/formatting (already installed in step [B.e.3](#be-configure-python-environment)).
     - Our style rules are defined in `ruff.toml`, please respect these configurations.
 If you find any rules unreasonable, please start a [Discussions](#💬-discussions--lets-collaborate--innovate)
-    - Ensure your changes comply with the project's code style by running the following linting commands:
+    - Ensure the code format of your changes meets the project requirements by running the following formating commands:

-        ```bash
-        # pwd: path/to/your/working/directory/torchmeter-yourname

-        # Replace `torchmeter-dev` with your virtual environment name
-        conda activate torchmeter-dev

-        ruff check \
-        --preview \
-        --target-version=py38 \
-        --output-format=grouped

-        # You should promise output is `All checks passed!`
-        ```

-    - If the code analysis passes, then ensure that the code format meets the project requirements.

         ```bash
         # pwd: path/to/your/working/directory/torchmeter-yourname